spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

 ### Determining the content of the backup

-This is the portion of the configuration that will determine which files and databases will be backed up.
+This section of the configuration determines which files and databases will be backed up.
 Most options should be self explanatory.

 ```php
 'backup' => [